vandenhork25/x.js/README.md

 x.js
 ====

-JavaScript library for custom events
+JavaScript library for custom events and i18n.